fhiso/sources-and-citations/citation-elements.md

 Abstract         no
 ------           -----------------------------------------------

-No constraints are placed on the *lexical space* of this *datatype*;
-the only restriction placed on the use or semantics of this *datatype* is that it *should not* be used to contain text in a human-readable natural language.
+It is a general-purpose *datatype* whose lexical space is the space of all *strings*; however it is not a *language-tagged datatype* and therefore it *should not* be used to contain text in a human-readable natural language.

 {.note}  This type is not the ultimate *supertype* of all